malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 This page outlines a working theory for the algorithmic and computational aspects of consciousness, including its external and internal behaviours, and explains why consciousness evolved in order to support high-level thought.
-It is suggested that the content of conscious experience is governed by a representational _state model_, along with a particular form of state machine processing loop, that explains the majority of the internal subjective attributes of consciousness.
+It is suggested that the content of conscious experience is governed by the action of a state machine and its representational _state model_, and which fully explains the content of our internal subjective experience of consciousness.
 It provides a framework within which consciousness could be emulated, and which may prove to be the basis for artificial general intelligence.
 Finally, an investigation of the gaps remaining in our understanding is covered and directions for further avenues of research suggested.

 # Introduction
 The question of consciousness has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.
 There are many theories available, each focusing on a particular subset of the problem and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
 For a detailed discussion of the problem and various viewpoints see [Consciousness](https://iep.utm.edu/consciou/) and [The Hard Problem of Consciousness](https://iep.utm.edu/hard-con/) (_Internet Encyclopedia of Philosophy_).

 Some of those viewpoints, where they bring some bearing to the paper here, are discussed in what follows.

 David Chalmers explains how the problem is split into a comparatively "easy problem" of explaining the mechanical/computational mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination internal access, etc.; while the "hard problem" is why these functions are accompanied by the feeling of subjective experience, commonly referred to as _phenomenal experience_ (Chalmers, 1995).
 Chalmers explains why this remains a deeply philosophical question because we don't have any possible physical explanation.
-Chalmers also explains that we do not have a way to examine something and to identify whether it is conscious or not, and that if we just had some magic measuring device to tell us we would finally be able to make some sense of it all.
+Chalmers also alludes to the fact that we do not even have a way to identify whether something is conscious or not, and that if we just had a magic measuring device to tell us we might finally be able to make some sense of it all.

 One such measuring device was proposed by Giulio Tononi, in the form of Integrated Information Theory (IIT).
 IIT provides a model for measuring the level of consciousness in a system (Tononi, 2004; Oizumi, Albantakis & Tononi, 2014).
 It proposes some requirements for the existence of consciousness, but the theory is generally considered insufficient to explain why phenomenal experience exists.
 IIT operates within the same scope as the mechanistic explanation of consciousness that will be outlined within this paper, and in that way IIT is complementary to my own.